Fred Gibbs

 Research Interests:

-History of Diet and Health, Digital Public History, Food Studies, History of Science and Medicine, Spatial Humanities, Historiography
+History of Diet and Health, Digital Public History, Food Studies, AI in Higher Education, Spatial Humanities, Historiography

 Recent/Select Publications: